DLTcollab/dcurl/README.md

 ## Introduction
 dcurl exploits SIMD instructions on CPU and OpenCL on GPU.
-Both CPU and GPU accelerations can be enabled in multi-threaded execuction fashion, resulting in much faster proof-of-work (PoW) for IOTA Reference Implementation (IRI).
-Additionally, dcurl supports FPGA-accelerated PoW, described in [docs/fpga-accelerator.md](docs/fpga-accelerator.md).
+Both CPU and GPU accelerations can be enabled in multi-threaded execuction fashion, resulting in much faster [proof-of-work (PoW) for IOTA](https://docs.iota.org/docs/the-tangle/0.1/concepts/proof-of-work).
+In addition, dcurl supports FPGA-accelerated PoW, described in [docs/fpga-accelerator.md](docs/fpga-accelerator.md). dcurl can be regarded as the drop-in replacement for [ccurl](https://github.com/iotaledger/ccurl).
+IOTA Reference Implementation (IRI) adaptation is available to benefit from hardware-accelerated PoW.

 ## Build Instructions